gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 Now that we've trained our model, it's time to publish them!
 Once published, LUIS exposes your app publicly via a REST API (protected by a secret subscription key that only you and your team should know).
 To make our most recent training publicly available to external consumers, navigate to the *Publish* menu on the top of your screen.

-> Each time you re-train your app, you'll also have to *publish* to make the changes available through the REST API.
-In future labs, our bot will connect to this API to parse incoming user messages.
+> In future labs, our bot will connect to this API to parse incoming user messages.

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-publish.png)

 > You'll notice you have the option to publish to either Production and Staging endpoints.
-This allows you to retrain and test within a Staging environment before publishing to Production.
+This allows you to retrain and test within a Staging environment before publishing to Production.  **Important**: Every time you re-train your app, you'll have to re-publish before those changes impact your external-facing API.

 Make sure *Production* is selected and click the *Publish to production slot* button.
 In a few moments, your newly trained model can be called externally.
 In fact, you can try it yourself!

-> If you re-train your model, you'll have to re-publish before those changes impact your LUIS API.

 #### Calling LUIS Externally